Toasterson/installer/DEVELOPMENT_GUIDE.md

 ```

 This development environment transforms your workflow from hours-long image rebuild cycles to seconds-long service restart cycles, making illumos installer development much more efficient and enjoyable.

+## AI-authored documentation location

+To keep the docs organized, any AI-authored guides or status reports that are not explicitly requested as permanent top-level docs must be placed under `docs/ai/` and named with a `YYYY-MM-DD-` date prefix.
+See `docs/DOCUMENTATION_GUIDELINES.md` for details.